-b.
+h.
 The Committee on Undergraduate Academic Standing

 i.
-The Committee consists of the Dean of Arts and Sciences or their designee, who will serve as chair, eight members of the faculty selected by the Dean of Arts & Sciences and the Dean of Academic Services in consultation with the four Divisions, Heller and IBS.
-Faculty who teach undergraduates from Arts & Sciences, Heller and IBS are eligible to serve.
-The Dean of Academic Services, the Dean of Student Life, and the University Registrar also serve on this committee.
+The Committee consists of the Academic Deans, who will serve as chair in annual rotation, eight members of the faculty selected by the Provost's Office and the Dean of Academic Services in consultation with the four Academic Deans; the Dean of Students and the University Registrar also serve on this committee.